Gas (IC) vs. Electric (EP) RC Flying

-Of course, gas rc flying continues to be enjoyed by many modellers and always will be, but there is a rapidly growing percentage of flyers that have moved over to electric flight, or at least flying electric planes and helicopters alongside their gas ones.
+Of course, gas rc flying continues to be enjoyed by many modellers and always will be, but there is a rapidly growing percentage of flyers that have moved over to electric flight, or at least flying electric planes and helicopters alongside their IC powered ones.

-And, importantly, some major manufacturers of glow plug engines (the mighty OS, for example) have started producing quality electric brushless motors and electronic speed controllers, so that says a lot about how far EP has come!
+And, significantly, some major manufacturers of glow plug engines (the mighty OS, for example) have started producing quality electric brushless motors and electronic speed controllers, so that says a lot about how far EP has come.

-Gas vs. electric RC flying - pros, cons & my thoughts.
+Gas (IC) vs. Electric RC Flying - Pros, Cons & my Thoughts

-Below is a little comparison chart showing some fundamental points to consider when trying to decide between gas and electric powered rc aircraft.
+So below is a little comparison chart that I've come up with, showing some fundamental points to consider when trying to decide between gas and electric powered rc aircraft.

 Hopefully the above points can help you choose which type of powered rc aircraft to go for... gas or electric.

-To round off, my bottom line thoughts are these:
+To round off, my 4 bottom line thoughts are: